hatfieldlibrary/solr_ocr_processor/README.md

 This prototype works with a proposed DSpace 7 IIIF implementation that is currently under review: https://github.com/DSpace/DSpace/pull/3210.

-Requires this Solr plugin: https://github.com/dbmdz/solr-ocrhighlighting.
+Requires this Solr plugin from the MDZ Digital Library team: https://github.com/dbmdz/solr-ocrhighlighting.

-The Go program runs on the file system used by Solr.
-It retrieves METS and ALTO files from DSpace using Manifests retrieved via the IIIF REST API.
-ALTO files are pre-processed before indexing by Solr.
-Solr retrieves word highlight coordinates from ALTO files located on the shared file system.
+The Go program runs on the same file system as the Solr index.
+It retrieves METS and ALTO files from DSpace, using the IIIF manifest's seeAlso AnnotationList.
+ALTO files are retrieved from DSpace and pre-processed before indexing by Solr.

 ```
 Usage: